belgianmobileid/doc/directIntegration/authentication.md

             <td>{% include parameter.html name="phone" req="OPTIONAL" %}</td><td>Returns the <code>phone</code> claim, which contains the user's phone number, and <code>phone_number_verified</code>, which is a boolean indicating whether the phone number was verified by the user.</td>
           </tr>
           <tr>
-            <td>{% include parameter.html name="eid" req="OPTIONAL" %}</td><td>Returns the unique identification number of natural persons who are registered in Belgium.
-This number consists of 11 digits of the form yy.mm.dd-xxx.cd where yy.mm.dd is the birthdate of the person, xxx a sequential number (odd for males and even for females) and cd a check-digit.</td>
+            <td>{% include parameter.html name="eid" req="OPTIONAL" %}</td><td>Returns the <code>http://itsme.services/v2/claim/BENationalNumbe</code> claim, which contains the unique identification number of natural persons who are registered in Belgium, and <code>http://itsme.services/v2/claim/BEeidSn</code>, which is a string indicating the Belgian ID card number.</td>
           </tr>
         </table>
       </td>